ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 ## Grid Functionalities

 ### Native Select Filter (removed)
-I would be surprised if anyone uses the `Filters.select` and so it was removed, you should simply use the `Filters.singleSelect` or `Filters.multipleSelect`
+I would be very surprised if anyone have ever used the `Filters.select` and so it was removed in this release.
+You should simply use the `Filters.singleSelect` or `Filters.multipleSelect`

 ```diff
 prepareGrid() {